kryoton98/Discord-Problems-BOT/README.md

 - **Wrong answer:**
   \( \text{points} = -\text{WRONG\_PENALTY} \).

-Every attempt (correct or wrong) is stored; total score for a user is the sum of all their `points`.[file:345]
+Every attempt (correct or wrong) is stored; total score for a user is the sum of all their `points`.

 Leaderboards:

 - **Overall:** sum of points across all puzzles, plus count of distinct puzzles with a correct submission.
-- **Today:** sum of points on the active puzzle, including penalties, but only shows users who have at least one correct submission on that puzzle.[file:345]
+- **Today:** sum of points on the active puzzle, including penalties, but only shows users who have at least one correct submission on that puzzle.

 ---